Cysts can develop anywhere on the body, some may be microscopically small and others very large.

 Causes of ovarian cysts

-In this section we look at the causes of ovarian cysts.
-As the causes are different for each type of ovarian cyst, we will look at each type one at a time.
+As the causes are different for each type of ovarian cyst, we will look at each type in turn.

 Functional ovarian cysts

 There are 2 types of functional ovarian cysts:1) Follicular cysts

 Follicular cysts are the most common type of ovarian cyst.
 A female human has two ovaries.
 The egg moves into the womb, where it can be fertilized by sperm.
 The egg is formed in the follicle, which contains fluid to protect the growing egg.
 When the egg is released, the follicle bursts.

 In some cases, the follicle either does not shed its fluid and shrink after releasing the egg, or does not release an egg.
 The follicle swells with fluid, becoming a follicular ovarian cyst.
 Typically, one cyst appears at any single time and normally goes away within a few weeks.2) Luteal ovarian cysts

 These are much less common.
 After the egg has been released, it leaves tissue behind (corpus luteum).
 Luteal cysts can develop when the corpus luteum fills with blood.
 In most cases, this type of cyst goes away within a few months.
 However, it may sometimes split (rupture), causing sudden pain and internal bleeding.